 And from Star Trek Into Darkness: "Are you feeling homicidal?
 Despotic?
 Power hungry?"
 "No more than usual."

 I am currently pouting over the cancellation of "Almost Human" Curse your sudden yet inevitable betrayal, Fox Network.
 A year later, I'm still pouting.
 And now "Selfie" was canceled.
+And "Forever."
 I can't catch a break.

 Favorite 'Net name for a movie - Avatar's nickname is Dancing With Smurfs.